Esteph27/wedding-website/README.md

 ## Features

-- Responsive website for mobile and desktop devices
+- Responsive website for mobile and desktop devices.

-- Wedding event details, including date, time, and location
+- Wedding event details, including date, time, and location.

-- Venue, travel, and accommodation information
+- Venue, travel, and accommodation information.

-- FAQs, registry, and dress code details
+- FAQs, registry, and dress code details.

-- RSVP form integrated with Freeform for submission handling and dashboard viewing
+- RSVP form integrated with Freeform for submission handling and dashboard viewing.

-- Client-side form validation using JavaScript
+- Client-side enhancements using JavaScript, including dynamic form behaviour, countdown timer, smooth scrolling, and session-aware navigation.

-- Password-protected guest access with validation using Python
+- Password-protected guest access with validation using Python.

-- Backend routing and templating using Flask
+- Backend routing and templating using Flask.

-- Automated deployment to Fly.io using Docker and GitHub Actions, enabling instant updates to the live site
+- Automated deployment to Fly.io using Docker and GitHub Actions, enabling instant updates to the live site.

-- Hosted on a custom domain

 ## Technologies used